FOREX-Dollar rebounds after China rate cut soothes markets

 Analysts said the PBOC move, which came amid concerns over an economic slowdown in China, increased risk appetite by lending more stability to markets.

-"Markets have more confidence that policymakers in China are going to try to mitigate any weakness by adding to stimulus," said Sireen Harajli, a foreign exchange strategist at Mizuho Corporate Bank in New York.
+"The Chinese slowdown is the biggest domino piece that is starting to tumble a little bit," said Alfonso Esparza, senior currency strategist at Oanda in Toronto.
+He said the PBOC response renewed focus on U.S. economic data and a potential Federal Reserve rate hike this year.

-Analysts also said data showing U.S. consumer confidence hit a seven-month high in August and new single-family home sales rebounded in July supported the greenback.
+The dollar has come under pressure against major currencies such as the euro and the yen as fears about Chinese growth and a huge selloff in global stock markets have thrown into doubt whether the Fed will raise interest rates this year.

-The dollar has recently come under pressure against major currencies such as the euro and the yen as fears about Chinese growth and a huge selloff in global stock markets have thrown into doubt whether the Federal Reserve will raise interest rates this year.
+Fed rate hikes are expected to boost the dollar by driving investment flows into the United States.

 The concerns over China and Monday's selloff in global markets also pushed up implied volatility in the foreign exchange market, a broad measure of currency swings, to its highest in two years.